Skip to content

 Skeletons that don't shift: build the skeleton from the real content

-Loading skeletons are everywhere, and most of them have the same bug: they're a separate set of grey rectangles, sized by hand to roughly match the real content.
-The data arrives, the real sizes don't agree with your guesses, and the layout jumps — the exact CLS you added a skeleton to avoid.
+Loading skeletons are everywhere, and most of them have the same bug.
+They're a separate set of grey rectangles, sized by hand to roughly match the real content.
+Then the data arrives, the real sizes don't agree with your guesses, and the layout jumps.
+Which is the exact CLS you added a skeleton to avoid.

-Motion shared a sharper take: use invisible placeholder content rather than manual sizing.
+Motion shared a sharper take: use invisible placeholder content instead of manual sizing.
 Here's that idea in dependency-free CSS (scrub it frame by frame on the component page):

 Sean Geng